awez/amirrajan.github.com/_posts/2013-12-29-if-you-are-reading-this-you-are-not-blind.md

 >**Their happiness is more important to me than the happiness of 1,000 spoiled nerds with $2.
 It matters.**

-_Note: for those that are interested in downloading the game, the accessible version of the game is currently in the review process.
-Version 1.2 should be approved by mid January._
+_Note: for those that are interested in downloading the game, here is the link: [A Dark Room for iOS v1.2](https://itunes.apple.com/us/app/a-dark-room/id736683061?ls=1&mt=8)_